alexferl/vyper/README.md

 ### Working with Environment Variables

-Viper has full support for environment variables.
+Vyper has full support for environment variables.
 This enables 12 factor applications out of the box.
 There are four methods that exist to aid working with ENV: